dotnet/docs/docs/core/tutorials/create-custom-template.md

 ### Publishing the package to nuget.org

 To publish a NuGet package, follow the instructions in the [Create and publish a package](/nuget/quickstart/create-and-publish-a-package#publish-the-package) topic.
-However, we don't recommend that you publish the tutorial template to NuGet as it can never be deleted once published, only delisted.
+However, we recommend that you don't publish the tutorial template to NuGet as it can never be deleted once published, only delisted.
 Now that you have the NuGet package in the form of a *nupkg* file, we suggest that you follow the instructions below to install the template directly from the local *nupkg* file.

 ### Install the template from a NuGet package

-**Install the template from the local *nupkg* file**
+#### Install the template from the local *nupkg* file

 To install the template from the *nupkg* file that you produced, use the `dotnet new` command with the `-i|--install` option and provide the path to the *nupkg* file: